GameDevCoder/portfolio/_clients/hit-maker.md

 From April 1st 2008 to June 28th 2009, I am worked as a **Graphics Programmer** at Hitmaker in Shinjuku, Tokyo.

-I was hired as a "Temp" from an application and game development staffing company.
+I was contracted out to Hit Maker from a game development staffing company.

 &nbsp;